Logic as a Positive Science: Summary

 Claude Bernard, John Dewey, and Friedrich Engels.
 Whereas, Popper was concerned in The Logic of Scientific Discovery with providing solutions to the demarcation problem (i.e. rules for distinguishing science from non-science) and the induction problem, Della Volpe was concerned mainly with demonstrating that the "moral sciences" follow the same logic as the natural or positive sciences, and with showing that Marx had likewise embraced what Della Volpe called a "moral Galileanism."
 By implication, this could be taken as rebutting Popper's thesis that Marxism is not scientific.
+In Italy, this book was seen by many as providing a scientific alternative to the Gramscian Marxism which the Communist Party of Italy (among others) had claimed as its guide.